 The Fort Carroll Island, situated just off the coast of Baltimore, is a decaying man-made island that was constructed in the middle of the 19th century for the protection of the city during the Civil War.
 However, due to its constant risk of flooding, it was never used.
 The island, hexagonal in shape, was, for a while, used as a firing range for the Army and a checkpoint for ships during WW-II, but was ultimately abandoned.
 Even though the island has been sold to a private owner in 1958, it remains in a state of utter isolation and ruins to this day.

-The uninhabited volcanic Bouvet Island, situated in the middle of the South Atlantic Ocean, is considered to be of the most remote in the world.
+The uninhabited volcanic Bouvet Island, one of the most remote forbidden islands, situated in the middle of the South Atlantic Ocean, is considered to be of the most remote in the world.
 93% of the island is covered by a stunning glacier and in the middle of it is the inactive volcano crater that is also filled with ice.
 Due to its harsh climate and risky, icy terrain, it is highly inhospitable and proves to be difficult for people to survive there.
 In spite of this, the sheer raw beauty of the island is undeniable!

 Nestled in the Indian Ocean, the tiny French island of Saint-Paul consists of only six square kilometres of land, most of which is just the internal basin.
 It is a very important breeding site for most seabirds, due to which a scientific research cabin has been set up on the island for short projects.
 Due to the water being very shallow at the internal crater, it is also very difficult to enter.
 If you do manage to traverse through all that and reach your destination, enjoy the beautiful sights of the island’s thermal springs and the different kinds of seals it boasts of!